- Companies you have interviewed in the past

 Business organizations in your field

 If you don’t already belong, join business organizations in your industry and field.
-Stay involved by joining committees, become a committee leader, or possibly get on the Board of Directors.
+Stay involved by joining committees, becoming a committee leader, or possibly getting on the Board of Directors.
 You will meet relevant people while creating a brand for yourself showing your commitment to your industry.
-Additionally, these activities make great additions to your resume.
+Additionally, these activities make great additions to

 A must read for anyone hoping to launch a nonprofit career!
 Nonprofits need talented, creative people with all types of skills and experiences.
 The Nonprofit Career Guide will help you find the best opportunity for you and your interests.